r0l1ka/rolika-hypr-dots/README.md

 # Install
 no install script, sorry!
-also u cant download it uses
+also u cant download .config bcs author is soooo lazy to release config (sorry)